Terraforming of Mars: Importing ammonia

 One method of augmenting the Martian atmosphere is to introduce ammonia (NH_{3}).
 Large amounts of ammonia are likely to exist in frozen form on minor planets orbiting in the outer Solar System.
 It might be possible to redirect the orbits of these or smaller ammonia-rich objects so that they collide with Mars, thereby transferring the ammonia into the Martian atmosphere.
-Ammonia is not stable in the Martian atmosphere, however.
+Ammonia is not stable in the Martian atmosphere.
 It breaks down into (diatomic) nitrogen and hydrogen after a few hours.

-Thus, though ammonia is a powerful greenhouse gas, it is unlikely to generate much planetary warming.
+Thus, though ammonia is a powerful greenhouse gas, it is unlikely to generate much planetary warming. was the first to demonstrate a realistic method of replenishing the Martian atmosphere with the missing components (primarily nitrogen).
+The required mass (about 10^{19} kg of bodies from the Kuiper Belt) could be brought to Mars using thermonuclear propulsion (based on a fusion reactor) and gravity assist.

 Importing hydrocarbons

-Another way to create a Martian atmosphere would be to import methane (CH_{4}) or other hydrocarbons, which are common in Titan's atmosphere and on its surface; the methane could be vented into the atmosphere where it would act to compound the greenhouse effect.
-However, like ammonia (NH_{3}), methane (CH_{4}) is a relatively light gas.
-It is in fact even less dense than ammonia and so would similarly be lost into space if it was introduced, and at a faster rate than ammonia.
+Another way to create a Martian atmosphere would be to import methane (CH_{4}) or other hydrocarbons, which are common in Titan's atmosphere and on its surface.
+The methane could be vented into the atmosphere where it would act to compound the greenhouse effect.
+Like ammonia (NH_{3}), methane (CH_{4}) is a relatively light gas.
+It is even less dense than ammonia and so would similarly be lost into space if it was introduced, and at a faster rate than ammonia.
 Even if a method could be found to prevent it escaping into space, methane can exist in the Martian atmosphere for only a limited period before it is destroyed.
 Estimates of its lifetime range from 0.6–4 years.